CodePapa360/Newsletter-signup-form/README.md

 Users should be able to:

-- View the relevant dropdown menus on desktop and mobile when interacting with the navigation links
+- Add their email and submit the form
+- See a success message with their email after successfully submitting the form
+- See form validation messages if:
+  - The field is left empty
+  - The email address is not formatted correctly
-- View the optimal layout for the content depending on their device's screen size
+- View the optimal layout for the interface depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover and focus states for all interactive elements on the page

 ## Built with